oslabs-beta/KafkaView/README.md

 <br/>

 > [!NOTE]
-> If you would like to use our demo Prometheus server, open kafka-metrics folder and follow steps in the Readme.txt.
+> If you would like to use our demo Prometheus server, open kafka-metrics folder and follow steps in the Readme.txt to run our pre-configured kafka cluster.

-5. Congrats!
+2. Congrats!
 You can now view metrics!
 Various metrics, such as real-time updates on under replicated partitions and total messages being sent, are available on the first page.
 You can navigate to other metrics by clicking the link at the top of the page.

 <br/>
 <img src="src/assets/producerMetrics.gif" width="800" height="400"/>